Here’s what you need to tell your college-going kid about money management.

 Saving is a good habit

-Among all the other good habits that you need to inculcate in your child, saving right is one of the most crucial ones.
+Along with all the other good habits that you need to inculcate in your child, saving right is one of the most crucial ones.
 Even we as grown-ups seem to face a lot of trouble when it comes to saving, don’t we?
 To ensure that they don’t face the same issues, you need to train them right!
 We’re sure that you want them to grow into financially independent individuals instead of becoming spendthrifts who call you at the end of every month, asking for money.

 Monthly allowances are limited